omsai/iQ-FRAPPA-plugin/README.rst

 Updating
 --------
-Register as a Github user to watch the project for updates.
+Github does not provide e-mail notification for project updates.
+You can simply bookmark this page or register as a Github user to watch this project for pull requests.